HUMAN CONTACT IS VITAL.

 The reasons vary and many have a history of problematic alcohol use whether they are currently drinking, in recovery or contemplating a lifestyle change.
 All of them are really lovely people and there is not one volunteer that doesn’t enjoy and look forward to their contact.
-At the moment the way we are supporting is by making a few phone calls a week.

 Increased social contact leads to positive health outcomes.
 Human contact is vital.
 As we are all finding out, without it, life changes.

-Over the last three weeks we have managed to contact all fifty people two or three times a week and remind them that someone cares.
 The stories of neighbours reaching out, shopkeepers walking round the corner and delivering milk, opticians doing rounds of food drops and so many more heartwarming and positive community stories that it’s never been a more rewarding time to volunteer with us.

 You will be fully supported by Rowan Alba supervisors and fellow volunteers during on-line group supervisions and one to one sessions with the core CARDS staff who have over 20 years experience in this field to support you every step of the way.